Chenhui2018/Parase-CommandLine-parameters/README.md

 # Parase-CommandLine-parameters

-This code is for parasing command line parameter easier.
+This code is for parasing command line parameters easier.

 ===

 ## The example of how to use it could be:

 ```
 xxxx.exe --Vstring="lai" --Vint=5 --Vdouble=1.0 --Vbool=1 --Vulong=123456789
 ```

-Note that, for now, there shold no have space beside "=".
-We will fix it in next version.
+Note that, for now, there shouldn't have space beside "=".
+We will support it in next version.

 ---

 ## Part of demo

 ```
 typedef std::vector< std::vector< std::string > > nameAndType;
 typedef std::map<std::string, std::string> nameAndValue_str;